camillegeorgiou/kibana-audit-objects/README.md

 - Note: When adding in the API key that line should start: "Authorization": "ApiKey
 - ... followed by a space and then the actual key value

-11. Import the export.ndjson file containing the configuration of the dashboard.
+11. Import the ndjson files containing the configuration of the dashboards.